 Bombylius discolor is not on the current UK Biodiversity Action Plan (BAP) Priority Species list published in 2007(Joint Nature Conservation Committee).
-It was a UK Priority Species in the original UKBAP Tranches 1 and 2 (1995-1999) and the Bombylius discolor BAP (now archived) may still be seen online.
+It was a UK Priority Species in the original UKBAP Tranches 1 and 2 (1995-1999).

 4. CURRENT STATUS